Jennifer Gardner, Waite Arboretum, University of Adelaide, South Australia

 Almost evergreen, leaves shed as new leaves emerge; comes into leaf in early August with prolific flowers; graceful pendulous branches; medium-size bright green leaves.
-The Arboretum specimens, 30 years old, have heights ~8 m, spreads ~7 m.
-It is native of SE Italy to eastern Mediterranean.
+The Arboretum specimens, 30 years old, have heights ~8 m, and spreads ~7 m.
+It is native to SE Italy to the eastern Mediterranean.

 Q. kelloggii California black oak, Kellogg oak